 Shrimp comes in a wide variety of sizes, based on the number of shrimp per pound.
 The sizes run from small (61-70) to extra colossal (U 10).
 I almost always buy large or jumbo, but will occasionally buy medium.
 The larger shrimp work so well in all of the dishes that I make, and I just prefer the bite.
 I’ve never bought the really small shrimp, and honestly am not a fan.
 Each one is barely a bite.

 A couple of years ago I discovered a recipe for Honey Lime Shrimp.
-I figured there was no point in eating just a bowl of shrimp, so I added rice and vegetables to create Honey Lime Shrimp and Vegetables.
+Rather than eat a bowl of just shrimp, so I added rice and vegetables to create Honey Lime Shrimp and Vegetables.

 I’m such a huge fan of Honey Lime Shrimp and Vegetables.
 I love the flavors and mix of textures, and it’s a pretty healthy meal.
 Marinating time aside, it can be on the table in less than 30 minutes.

 MARINADE FOR HONEY LIME SHRIMP AND VEGETABLES

 The marinade for the shrimp couldn’t be easier:

 - Raw Honey: I used regular honey exclusively until about 3 years ago, when I tasted raw honey at a farmer’s market.
 Raw honey tastes better, and doesn’t have an aftertaste.
 I didn’t even realize there was one with regular honey, until I tasted the raw.
 Yes, it’s a little more expensive, but it is well worth it.
 The great thing is, you can find raw honey at most major grocery stores.